ugowe/swift-funcMultipleArg-readme-ios-0616/README.md

 var planet = "Jupiter"
 var moons = 67
 planetDescription(planet, numberOfMoons: moons)
+// prints "There are 67 moons orbiting Jupiter"

 planet = "Mars"
 moons = 2
 planetDescription(planet, numberOfMoons: moons)
+// prints "There are 2 moons orbiting Mars"
 ```

 Now that's impressive!
 Play around with functions that take multiple arguments a while until you are really comfortable with them.
 There are six more planets in our solar system that you can use in your own examples!